 Brian was away from sailing for a few years coaching his son’s baseball teams & following his children’s activities.
 His son stopped playing baseball a few years ago and noticed Brian was around the house a lot.
 One Saturday he told Brian – “Dad you need a hobby”!
 So Brian decided to get back to his love of sailing.
-After travelling to Annapolis for many years, Brian sought an active sailing club near Alexandria.
-Brian’s previous 30 years of sailing experience before joining SCOW was racing J-22’s, Laser 28’s, J-30’s & most recently J-105’s.
-He sailed in several East Coast, North American & World Championship Series.
-Along the way Brian did some blue water racing – three Newport-Bermuda Races along with a few Annapolis – Newport Races.
-Brian was also “watch captain” for some of these races.
-Brian found the Sailing Club of Washington and was intrigued by an active all-volunteer organization with the fleet of Flying Scots & a few larger cruising boats.
-As a member for the past 4 ½ years Brian has increased his involvement each year – became a certified FS Skipper, an active FS racer, Race Committee volunteer, helped out during the Thursday Social Sails, volunteered for Maintenance Days, attended Hail & Farewells and more recently Caroline’s Bosun the past 5 years, Skipper Director, Vice Commodore and recently Commodore.
+Brian found the Sailing Club of Washington and was intrigued by an active all-volunteer organization with a fleet of Flying Scots & larger cruising boats.
+As a member for the past 5 ½ years Brian has increased his involvement each year – became a certified FS Skipper, an active FS racer, Race Committee volunteer, helped out during the Thursday Social Sails, volunteered for Maintenance Days, attended Hail & Farewells and more recently Caroline’s Bosun the past 5 years, Skipper Director, Vice Commodore and recently Commodore.
 When not at the marina - Brian resides in Alexandria with his wife Missy and children Rob & Heather – all SCOW Members.
-When not sailing Brian is a CFP & Senior Vice President with Raymond James & Associates for the past 25 years.
+When not sailing Brian is a CFP & Senior Vice President with Raymond James & Associates for the past 26 years.